What is a Spoofing Attack?

 How to Detect an ARP Spoofing Attack

-There are a number of ways that you can detect an ARP spoofing attack.
+There are many ways that you can detect an ARP spoofing attack.
 One simple way to check if an unwanted intruder is spoofing on your network is to open up the command line and enter the following:

 This command will show you the ARP table of your device.
 You want to look through the table and see if any IP addresses are sharing the same MAC address.
 If two IP addresses are sharing the same MAC address then this means that there is an intruder on the network.